Step syntax

 Type

-Type the specified string into a text control, after clicking approximately in the center of the control.
+Type the specified string into a text object, after clicking approximately in the center of the object.

 Syntax: Type "<text to type>" into the "<text for identification>" input/field